vmstio/docs/content/about/tos.md

 In addition to regular backups we make of our infrastructure, you can backup your data and [export it](https://docs.joinmastodon.org/user/moving/#export) at any time.

-Such exports will include archive of your content, including:
+Such exports will include an archive of your content, including:

 - Your posts
 - Media attachments